TheOreoTM/frieren-tcg-wiki/src/content/mechanics/empathy/rules.md

 5.  **Interaction with other effects:**
     * Effects that modify attack accuracy (both positively and negatively) will apply to Ubel's attacks with variable accuracy.
-    * Effects that prevent the use of special abilities might also prevent Ubel